Pool Resurfacing Cost Breakdown

 Let’s get into some of the different types of restorations and resurfacing you can do and what they cost on average.

-Inground vs. Above-Ground Restoration
+Inground vs. Above Ground Restoration Costs

-Restoring an above-ground pool is cheaper and easier than resurfacing an inground setup.
+Restoring an above ground pool is cheaper and easier than resurfacing an inground setup.
 All swimming pool components are readily accessible, making repairs and replacements a breeze.

-Resurfacing a Fiberglass Pool
+Cost of Resurfacing a Fiberglass Pool

 Polymer Powders